 When you’re finished couching, sink the ends of the threaded silk into the fabric on each end of the pearl purl.

 Now, there is a slight difference between wrapping the silk around the pearl purl and threading it through the pearl purl.
 When you wrap the silk, you can wrap in a direction that emphasizes the twist of the thread, so that you end up with a more “twisted” look between the coils of the pearl purl.

 But that type of wrapping can be somewhat frustrating, because while you wrap the pearl purl, as you continue down the length, it unwraps from the top again if you’re not careful.

 In any case, I found the beading needle to be a handy way to speed up the process of adding silk to pearl purl.

 And incidentally, although it looks like this is couched on the outside frame of the Mission Rose project (it was, initially!), it’s since been removed… to reappear somewhere else.

-Leave a Reply to Maureen Cancel reply
+Leave a Reply to irene m. (portland, or) Cancel reply